tommertron/sta/sta-tommertron/content/rules/extended-tasks.md

 Lieutenant Reed uses **Control 10 + Security 4** with his Focus in Explosives.
 He rolls 4 successes, overcoming the Difficulty.
 Rolling 6 Challenge Dice (2 base + 4 Security), Reed scores **5 Work** after subtracting Resistance, achieving a Breakthrough.

 ### Second Attempt
-A Complication from Mayweather’s maneuver increases the mine’s Resistance by 2.
+A Complication from Mayweather's maneuver increases the mine's Resistance by 2.
 Reed fails the Task, resulting in a setback: a spike impales his leg.
 Unable to continue, Captain Archer must take over to complete the Extended Task.

 —